chukalicious/BE-sitc/README.md

-# Server Boiler-plating
+# Server Boiler-plating with Postgres

-Server setup review exercise
+Server setup to use Postgres database

-This is just practice for setting up an API and connecting a database to it